 God told Joshua, and therefore us: Set your foot down!
 In other words take a stand for God.
 We are to take it all the promises of God to heart!
 God is always working, and His Spirit is always moving.
 As His instruments of peace, we are to follow God with courage.
 We are warned NOT to become stagnant in our walk with God.
 We are the soldiers in His army.
 Our weapons are not guns.
 Our weapon against the enemy, who roams around to destroy us, is the sword, the Word of God.
 “Do not let this Book of the Law depart from your mouth.”
 (Josh 1:8) Go forward into a full life!
 “Out of His fullness we have all received grace in place of grace already given.”
 (John 1:16)

 The first stronghold Joshua faced was Jericho.
 The people of Jericho were convinced that the Jordan River was their protection.
 When the spies entered Jericho the prostitute Rahab confided “We have heard how the Lord dried up the water of the Red Sea for you when you came out of Egypt…our hearts sank and everyone’s courage failed…for the Lord your God is God in heaven above an on the earth below.”
 (Josh 2:10-11)

 God goes before us and says “Follow Me…His Holy Spirit whispers “this is the way, walk ye in it.”
 The walls of Jericho came down because of God’s faithfulness, and Joshua’s fearless trust in what God would do.
-The Israelites resisted God’s way for 40 years and entering the Promised Land.
+The Israelites resisted God’s way for 40 years and entering the Promised Land was delayed.